dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3223: Separate entertainment from journalism for integrity.
+### T3223: Prioritize journalism integrity and separation from entertainment.

 |Support|
 |---|